 The Irish Tourist Board pulls off a major coup getting Muhammad Ali to promote Ireland.

-Ali returned to Ireland in 2009 and he visited the birthplace of his great grandfather, Abe Grady, in Ennis, where he was made an Honorary Freeman of the town.
+Ali returned to Ireland in 2009 and visited the birthplace of his great-grandfather, Abe Grady, in Ennis, Co Clare, where he was made an Honorary Freeman of the town.